Caring for Southwest Montana

 Bozeman Health—an integrated health care delivery system

-In 2020, while still heavily in the midst of the global COVID-19 pandemic, Bozeman Health continued to expand services on the Deaconess Hospital campus.
+In 2020, while still heavily in the midst of the global COVID-19 pandemic, Bozeman Health continued to expand services on the Deaconess Regional Medical Center campus.
 We opened Southwest Montana’s first Neonatal Intensive Care Unit (NICU) and a new Family Birth Center, and added two neonatologists to the Deaconess Hospital care team.
 A new three-story patient care tower, with a new 20 bed critical care unit, encompassing intensive care and progressive care rooms was also added to Deaconess Hospital, providing enhanced critical care services to the community.

 Today Gallatin County is home to nearly 115,000 people who, along with visitors, seek and receive top-notch medical care at a Bozeman Health care site in Southwest Montana.
 We're grateful to our community for allowing us the opportunity to care for you and grow with you.